syslogic/cloudbuild-android/README.md

 # Contributions

-Please notice the "Sponsor" button above.
+Please notice the "[❤️ Sponsor](https://www.paypal.me/syslogic)" button above.

 # Also see